 You might have wondered – these websites report individual research findings in a news format or publish short articles about a specific topic or give practical insights.
 Does anyone summarize the trends from multiple research findings and put them together?
 Yes!
 That is Cognition Today’s purpose:) This site has a long way to go and is relatively young (1.7 years), so I won’t add it to the list.

-Wikipedia is one of the best resources for most topics.
+Wikipedia is one of the best resources for most topics, particularly for theoretical concepts and related ideas.
 Some pages are overkill and some are shallow, that’s because volunteers write content there.
-I’ve only made Wikipedia edits when I noticed glaring gaps in their content.
+I’ve made Wikipedia edits when I noticed glaring gaps in their content.
 However, there is a way to use Wikipedia for learning more.
 First, do an overview of the topic you are interested in.
 Second, look at related pages at the bottom of the page.
 And third, look at the sources/references to explore more.
 Most of the basics in psychology are covered well on Wikipedia.
 So go ahead and begin there.

-Authors often upload full-length papers on the researchgate.com profiles.
-There are other Illegal ways to read papers that are behind a paywall, so I won’t talk about them here.
+Tip: Authors often upload full-length papers on the researchgate.com profiles.
+There are also other Illegal ways to read papers that are behind a paywall, so I won’t discuss them here.

 Misc. psychology websites with quality content